-Dickon Baird, Deputy Head and DDSL is the designated member of staff who has responsibility for their welfare and progress.
+Dickon Baird, Senior Deputy Head, DDSL designated member of staff who has responsibility for their welfare and progress.
 The School ensures that the designated member of staff receives appropriate training in order to carry out their role.

 Arrangements for visiting speakers